xycoord/xycoord.github.io/_posts/2025-12-05-Direct-Logit-Attribution.md

 - **No mechanism insight:** DLA cannot tell us what computation a component is performing or what features it's responding to
 - **Interpretation requires care:** What DLA reveals varies case-by-case depending on whether contributions are concentrated or distributed.
 Each analysis requires reasoning from first principles to form and narrow down hypotheses without drawing overly strong conclusions

-For these reasons, DLA is best viewed as a starting point for mechanistic interpretability—a way to efficiently identify which components warrant deeper investigation through complementary techniques such as activation patching and analysis of attention patterns in specific heads.
+For these reasons, DLA is best viewed as a starting point for mechanistic interpretability -- a way to efficiently identify which components warrant deeper investigation through complementary techniques such as activation patching and analysis of attention patterns in specific heads.